-An article by Dato' Dr. Muthiah Alagappa, Visiting Professor, Asia-Europe Institute (AEI).
+An article by Prof. Dato' Dr. Muthiah Alagappa, Visiting Professor, Asia-Europe Institute (AEI).
 It was first published in PacNet #32 (Pacific Forum CSIS).

 Dato Muthiah Alagappa (email@example.com) is a visiting professor in the Asia-Europe Institute of University Malaya.
 Concurrently, he is distinguished scholar in residence at American University and a non-resident senior associate with the Carnegie Endowment for International Peace.

 Formed in 1967, ASEAN is celebrating its 50th anniversary this year.
 Key questions at this juncture are: Whither ASEAN and what is the road ahead for ASEAN?
 I posit two ways forward: continue as an intergovernmental association building on past successes or move forward to an integrated community along the lines of the EU which, at least until recently, is supposed to move toward an “ever closer union.”
 I support an intergovernmental association that builds on past successes of ASEAN.
 The expansive conception of community that is synonymous with an integrated community will be difficult to realize and will subject ASEAN to unnecessary criticism and ridicule along the lines that the “Emperor has no clothes.”
 The EU is facing challenges in its “ever closer union” project in the context of the exit of Britain from the EU and the financial issues confronting Greece and other countries; one cannot but think the European Union project has peaked.
 Europe does not appear to have overcome the tensions between national states and regional integration.